-By 30 June 2021 at the latest, online merchants will have to ask themselves the question: Do I register in every EU member state I deliver to or do I report my sales via the central EU contact point OSS?
+By 30 June 2021 at the latest, online merchants will have to ask themselves: Do I register in every EU member state I deliver to or report my sales via the central EU contact point OSS?

 How the OSS works

-The One-Stop Shop option can only be used in all EU member states in total.
+The One-Stop-Shop option can only be used in all EU member states.
 It is not possible to pick and choose, i.e., mix distance sales registrations in some countries and simultaneously use the OSS in other Member States.

-In Germany, the office responsible for the One-Stop Shop is the Federal Central Tax Office, BZSt, in Saarlouis.
-Each EU Member State has its own electronic portal where merchants based in that country can register.
+In Germany, the office responsible for the One-Stop-Shop is the Federal Central Tax Office, BZSt, in Saarlouis.
+Each EU Member State has its electronic portal where merchants from that country can register.

 What merchants need to do now

 Merchants will have to deal with foreign VAT laws, i.e., with the laws of all EU Member States in which they sell their goods, far more intensively than before.